 Medicare and TRICARE

 When you start your Medicare, TRICARE becomes secondary.
-Because Medicare and TRICARE cover differently, some healthcare services will be covered by only your Medicare benefits, and some will be paid only by your TRICARE benefits.
+Because Medicare and TRICARE cover differently, only your Medicare benefits will cover some healthcare services, and some will be paid only by your TRICARE benefits.
 Both Medicare and TRICARE will cover some health care benefits.

 Original Medicare will be the primary insurance coverage and approve all of your healthcare services normally covered by Medicare and considered medically necessary.